alexus85/magicbox.js/README.md

 # magicbox
-MagicBox is jQuery-ui plugin that helps you create UI for your games.
+MagicBox is jQuery-ui plugin that helps you create UI for your web-games.

 ### Features
 * Items